raydac/japagoge/README.md

 | ![OSX Arm64](assets/icons/macosarm64x64.png) | __[Archive for OSX Arm64 (JRE included)](https://github.com/raydac/japagoge/releases/download/2.0.0/japagoge-2.0.0-macos-arm64-jdk.zip)__                 |
 | ![Linux](assets/icons/linux64x64.png)        | __[Archive for Linux x64 (JRE included)](https://github.com/raydac/japagoge/releases/download/2.0.0/japagoge-2.0.0-linux-jdk.tar.gz)__              |
 | ![Java](assets/icons/java64x64.png)          | __[Cross-platform JAR file](https://github.com/raydac/japagoge/releases/download/2.0.0/japagoge-2.0.0.jar)__                                     |

+## How to use the utility?

+You can download its distributive for your OS from [the releases page](https://github.com/raydac/japagoge/releases).
+It requires Java 11+ for work but some archives provide bundled JRE.
+Keep in mind that it is very tricky to grab mouse pointer appearance under Java so grabbed pointer look may differ from your system one.

 ### Positioning